stevegaunt/blog/README.md

 - bootstrap: All existing modules are put together to form an executable application.
 - core: Contains the core logic of the application, including the domain model, service, and exception handling.
 - persistence: Contains the persistence layer logic of the application, including the repository and entity.
-- api: Contains the API layer logic of the application, including the controller and DTO.
+- api: Contains the API layer logic of the application, including the controller and DTO and Graphql.

 #### Classes
-- ~Controller: Processes HTTP requests, calls business logic, and generates responses.
+- ~Controller: Processes HTTP requests, Graphql Requests, calls business logic, and generates responses.
 - ~Service: Implements business logic and interacts with the database through Repositories.
 - ~Repository: An interface for interacting with the database, implemented using Spring Data JPA.